tassiomr/json-placeholder-framework/README.md

 ## Features

 - Offline first
-- Pull to refresh to get network data
+- Pull to refresh to renew network data
 - Used bloc pattern to build app

 ### Screenshots